Highlights of the Program

 revalyu Resources GmbH

-• The PET packaging gap between bottle-grade recycling streams and under-recycled trays, films, and laminates
+• Identifying the PET packaging gap between bottle-grade recycling streams and under-recycled trays, films, and laminates

 • Addressing contamination and variability challenges, thereby limiting recovery of thermoforms and complex PET structures

-• Detailing glycolysis as a depolymerization pathway, resetting PET into BHET and oligomers for purification and reuse
+• Clarifying glycolysis as a depolymerization pathway, resetting PET into BHET and oligomers for purification and reuse

 • Focusing on higher capture rates and reduced virgin demand while supporting food-grade circularity through glycolysis